tejusb9/tejusb9/README.md

 Data Science + Data Analysis enthusiast
 ---------------------------------------

 ✨ I'm a Data Science + Data Analysis enthusiast.
-I am passionate about making the data accessible to everyone. 🎓Graduating batch of 2023 : MBA in Business Analytics with a Minor in Finance @ B.M.S.
-College Of Engineering - Bangalore 💬 Ask me about: Business Analytics, Business Intelligence 🌱 I’m currently learning Big Data + Docker 👯 I’m looking to collaborate on projects related to Data Science ⚡ Fact about myself: I believe everything has a set of rules/protocols to be followed.
-There are also patterns in most of the aspects of life which are yet to be discovered. 🎮 When I'm not coding, you can find me geeking about Pokemon, or writing blogs.
+I am passionate about making data accessible to everyone.
+🎓Graduating batch of 2023 : MBA in Business Analytics with a Minor in Finance @ B.M.S.
+College Of Engineering - Bangalore 💬 Ask me about: Business Analytics, Business Intelligence 🌱 I’m currently learning Big Data + Docker
+👯 I’m looking to collaborate on projects related to Data Science ⚡ Fact about myself: I believe everything has a set of rules/protocols to be followed.
+There are also patterns in most of the aspects of life which are yet to be discovered.
+🎮 When I'm not coding, you can find me geeking about Pokemon, or writing blogs.
 I also enjoy playing badminton.

 * 🌍  I'm based in Bangalore
 * 🖥️  See my portfolio at [https://wetypeit99.wixsite.com/tejus](http://wetypeit99.wixsite.com/tejus)